stockphrase/no-silo/content/resources/open-handbook/chapter-10.md

 when taking notes and typing quotations to avoid representing the words of other authors as your own:

->As we all know, <mark>when academic territories were parceled out in the early twentieth century, anthropology got the tellers of tales and history got the keepers of written records.</mark> This made historians <mark>assume that literacy, the modern state, and the commercial world had produced a different sort of creature entirely---humans less inclined to put myth over reality, more inclined to measure their beliefs by the standard of accuracy and practicality.</mark>
+>As we all know, <span class="highlight">when academic territories were parceled out in the early twentieth century, anthropology got the tellers of tales and history got the keepers of written records.</span> This made historians <span class="highlight">assume that literacy, the modern state, and the commercial world had produced a different sort of creature entirely---humans less inclined to put myth over reality, more inclined to measure their beliefs by the standard of accuracy and practicality.</span>

 - This passage fails to use quotation marks to indicate borrowed language.
 - It additionally fails to cite the source of the borrowed language.